c-kick/DOMule/README.md

         'assets'  :  'https://code.hnldesign.nl/js/modules/'
         //optional - path references to resolve dynamically loaded module paths that begin with '%assets%/'.
 This allows for fast replacement of lots of modules, e.g. in a development/live situation.
       }, function(e){
-        //callback for when all modules loaded/primed
+        //optional callback for when all modules are loaded/primed });

     });

+    eventHandler.docLoaded( function() {
+      //do stuff as soon as the entire document is loaded (including images), note that modules can still be loading at this point
     });

-    eventHandler.docLoaded( function() {
-      //do stuff as soon as the entire document is loaded (including images) });

 Then, follow the module system's `data-requires="modulename"` methodology inside the page to load modules when required:

-    <div data-requires="mymodule.mjs"></div>
+    <div data-requires="js/modules/mymodule.mjs"></div>

 Or, if path references were set (see above):